s2t2/lambda-ds-3-1/README.md

 We'll eventually want to get comfortable with using Git from the command line, so Windows use the aforementioned Git Bash application for this purpose.
 Mac users can download Git via homebrew (`brew install git`), or in many cases Git may already be installed on your computer.

 Students on Mac or Windows who are less comfortable with the command-line can use the [GitHub Desktop](https://desktop.github.com/) application as a temporary bridge tool which provides a graphical user interface (GUI) for performing Git version control operations.
+If doing so, students should [customize GitHub Desktop](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/github-desktop.md#configuration) to recognize their preferred dev tools (e.g. VS Code as the preferred text editor, and Terminal or Git Bash as the preferred command-line utility.)

 ## Preparation Exercise